The Pioneer’s Menu

-The inclusion of fruits as a fundamental part of the diet can also be credited to Master Carlos Gracie.
+The inclusion of fruits as a fundamental part of the method can also be credited to Master Carlos Gracie.
 “Almost 40 years ago people came into my house and saw the pantry full of fruits and greens.
-Everyone thought it was strange, as the culture of that time considered fruits to be nothing more than dessert, while it made up 50% of our family’s diet.”
+Everyone thought it was strange, as the culture of that time considered fruits to be nothing more than dessert, while it made up 50% of our family’s method.”

 A father to 21 children and grandfather to more than 50 grandchildren, the Gracie patriarch had, curiously, in his brother Helio the best defense for his thesis.
-A relentless follower of the Diet, Master Helio is pointed out by Reyla, Carlinhos’ sister, as a great example of the efficiency of her father’s diet.
+Master Helio is pointed out by Reila, Carlinhos’ sister, as a great example of the efficiency of her father’s ideas.
 “When no one talked of nutrition, my father perceived that red meat needed to be stricken from Uncle Helio’s diet before his fights.
-The proof that he was right didn’t take long to come about: in 1955, Uncle Helio fought with Waldemar Santana for 3h40m non-stop”, says Reyla.
+The proof that he was right didn’t take long to come about: in 1955, Uncle Helio fought with Waldemar Santana for 3h40m non-stop”, says Reila.
 It is worth remembering that in ’55, Helio Gracie was already 42 years old, while Waldemar was not yet 24.

-Whoever would like to test the thesis need only follow the Gracie Diet, shown on below.
+Whoever would like to test the thesis, read on below.

 These tables are the heart of the Gracie method for nourishment.
 By understanding and following the matches established in them correctly, the chemical combination of the foods will be respected, always maintaining the neutral pH of the blood, which will make digestion easier, as well as prevent and even combat ailments.

-For more, visit our archive of diet-related articles.
+For more, visit our archive of health-related articles.